-Disinfect the well and plumbing with a chlorine solution after doing any work inside the well, or on pumping equipment.
+Have the well and plumbing disinfected with a chlorine solution by a licensed well technician after any work is done inside the well, or on pumping equipment.

-- Check the condition of well vents. - Look for flaws such as cracks or weakness in the vent tubing.
+Check the condition of well vents.

+Look for flaws such as cracks or weakness in the vent tubing.
 Make sure that the fine-mesh screen is in place.